-- 8. Manual Section 4.1.6 Effective July 1, 2015, the registration fee paid for children via voucher system will be increased from \$50 to \$100 per year. - 9.
+- 5. Manual Section 2.12.6 Foster care child care policy has been expanded to allow for the foster parent to be working, in school/training, or disabled. - 6.
+Manual Section 2.12.7 Foster care child care policy has been expanded to allow for the foster parent to be working, in school/training, or disabled. - 7.
+Manual Section 3.4.2 Revised to add that as of July 1, 2015 CPS-Out clients do not pay a client fee.
+CPS-Out clients determined eligible for child care on or after July 1, 2015 will not have a client feel assessed. - 8.
+Manual Section 4.1.6 Effective July 1, 2015, the registration fee paid for children via voucher system will be increased from \$50 to \$100 per year. - 9.
 Manual Section 5.6.7 Revised to reflect change in out-of-state providers reimbursement rate.
 Reimbursement changed effective July 1, 2015 from Level B Rural to Level B Urban.

 - 1. Throughout the policy manual, references to ABC Child Care program have been removed and replaced with SC Voucher program to reflect name changes within the Division. - 2.
-Manual Section 2.5.3 Section revised to provide clarification to the FI/CO child care policy. - Manual Section 2.5.4 Section created to provide new policy for a new category of child care, Family Independence/Child-Only - Protective Services (FI/CO-PS). - 4.
+Manual Section 2.5.3 Section revised to provide clarification to the FI/CO child care policy. - 3.
+Manual Section 2.5.4 Section created to provide new policy for a new category of child care, Family Independence/Child-Only Protective Services (FI/CO-PS). - 4.
 Appendix 1 Child Care Income Standards updated to reflect the October 1, 2014 September 30, 2015 income guidelines. - 5.
 Appendix 2 Child Development Fee Scale updated to reflect the October 1, 2014 September 30, 2015 income guidelines. - 6.
 Appendix 3 Child Care Maximum Payment chart updated to reflect the Quality Incentive Bonus increase for Level A Child Care Centers.

 - 1. Manual Section 1.8 Section revised to delete the old child care website address. - 2.
 Manual Section 2.1.8 Section revised to add under the wage or salary section, items to include shift differential, holiday, and leave pay.
 No change in policy.
 This is just for clarification. - 3.
 Manual Section 2.2.5 Section has been revised to give direction on how to handle school verification of a dependent child age 18-21. - 4.
 Manual Section 6.13.3 Removed an old reference to the county child care workers. - 5.
-Manual Section 7.1.2 Section has been revised to indicate when a child is absent from a facility for two consecutive weeks (Monday - Friday) but returns on any day of the third week, the provider can continue to bill and be paid for that time period for the child.
+Manual Section 7.1.2 Section has been revised to indicate when a child is absent from a facility for two consecutive weeks (Monday Friday) but returns on any day of the third week, the provider can continue to bill and be paid for that time period for the child.

 - 1. Manual Section 2.1.8 Beginning with this section and sections throughout the manual, clarification has been made to reflect the child care eligibility workers ongoing practice of using 30 consecutive check stubs when processing a child care application.
 References to "recent" have been removed to avoid confusion. - 2.
-Manual Section 2.12.2 Section clarified to reflect the child care eligibility workers ongoing practice of using agency databases as verification for child care eligibility.

-- 3. Manual Section 5.11 Section clarified policy effective 06/01/13 to include that Child Care Licensing bi-annual inspections of child care providers are used by ABC Quality to determine health and safety compliance. - Manual Section 5.13 Operating procedures have been clarified effective 06/01/13 to reflect practices for notification of providers that corrective action is needed.
+Manual Section 2.12.2 Section clarified to reflect the child care eligibility workers ongoing practice of using agency databases as verification for child care eligibility. - Manual Section 5.11 Section clarified policy effective 06/01/13 to include that Child Care Licensing bi-annual inspections of child care providers are used by ABC Quality to determine health and safety compliance. - 4.
+Manual Section 5.13 Operating procedures have been clarified effective 06/01/13 to reflect practices for notification of providers that corrective action is needed.